tonywu6/ferrosaur/docs/src/reference/module.md

 Use a custom `import.meta.url`.

-The string must be parsable by [`url::Url`][Url].
+The string must be parsable by [`url::Url`].
 It is a _runtime_ error if the URL is not parsable.
 Notably, this means you cannot use a bare identifier like `"package"` as you would with Node.

 For example, `url("npm:lodash")` sets `import.meta.url` to `"npm:lodash"`.